-BUILDINGS TYPICALLY FOLLOW THE 80/20 RULE Twenty percent of the cost of a new building is the initial capital expenditure; 80% is spent on operating and maintaining the building over its lifetime.
+BUILDINGS TYPICALLY FOLLOW THE 80/20 RULE

+Twenty percent of the cost of a new building is the initial capital expenditure; 80% is spent on operating and maintaining the building over its lifetime.
 Consequently, increased emphasis should be placed on reducing operations and maintenance (O&M) costs.
 This can be achieved through proper passive-design techniques that reduce the need for mechanization.
 Mechanized systems are costly energy consumers and run the risk of breaking down.
 The more you can minimize the need for mechanical systems, the better.

 SUSTAINABLY-DESIGNED BUILDINGS ARE ALSO MORE RESILIENT TO THEIR NATURAL ENVIRONMENT.

 One significant impact of climate change is the increasing number of extreme weather events.
 Sustainable buildings are well-sealed and naturally-insulated, so they do not require as much energy in the event of emergency.

-TESTED AND PROVEN This theory has been tested using examples from four different disasters: the 2003 blackout in the northeastern seaboard; Hurricane Katrina in New Orleans; Hurricane Sandy in New York; and Toronto's 2013 Ice Storm.
+TESTED AND PROVEN

+This theory has been tested using examples from four different disasters: the 2003 blackout in the northeastern seaboard; Hurricane Katrina in New Orleans; Hurricane Sandy in New York; and Toronto's 2013 Ice Storm.
 In all four of these crises, buildings designed using sustainable practices proved more resilient.

-FIVE SUSTAINABLE BUILDINGS STRATEGIES There are five principal strategies for achieving sustainable buildings: Site Optimization, Passive Solar Design, Exterior Insulation, Durable and Healthy Materials, and Efficient Mechanical Systems.
+FIVE SUSTAINABLE BUILDINGS STRATEGIES

+There are five principal strategies for achieving sustainable buildings: Site Optimization, Passive Solar Design, Exterior Insulation, Durable and Healthy Materials, and Efficient Mechanical Systems.

-1. Site Optimization: Careful consideration of a building site will minimize the impact on the land, protect vegetation, mitigate the need for additional infrastructure, and provide opportunities for desired solar heat gain, and natural shading and ventilation.
-2. Passive Solar Design techniques allow for buildings to benefit from heat gain in winter and reducing the need for mechanical cooling in summer.
+- Site Optimization: Careful consideration of a building site will minimize the impact on the land, protect vegetation, mitigate the need for additional infrastructure, and provide opportunities for desired solar heat gain, and natural shading and ventilation. - 2.
+Passive Solar Design techniques allow for buildings to benefit from heat gain in winter and reducing the need for mechanical cooling in summer.
 In this approach, the building itself, or some element of it, takes advantage of natural properties of materials and air created by exposure to the sun.
 Examples include operable windows placed for optimal heat gain in winter, shading devices and solar chimneys for the summer, and thermal mass for both seasons.
 In Peterborough, Ontario, the Hunter House designed in 2002 with these techniques has achieved energy savings of 54%.
 Today, Dowsett's firm is achieving numbers between 80% and 90% energy savings.

 3. Well-Insulated Buildings are essential in reducing the need for mechanization.
 Insulation placed on the exterior of the structure is much more efficient.
 Thermal Mass is the property of a material's ability to absorb, store, and release heat.
 Thermally-massive building materials such as stone and concrete have a high capacity to absorb and to store excess heat, often from the sun, which is absorbed when the ambient temperature of the space rises above that of the Thermal Mass; and is released into the occupied space when the ambient temperature falls below that of the Thermal Mass.
-This also reduces the need for mechanical temperature regulation. vign principles will require supplementary mechanical equipment to air-condition the building.
-It is important that this equipment be efficient and properly sized for its purpose.
-This can be achieved through energy-modelling using the latest software, and by inputting data gathered by AI from the greatest possible number of comparable sources.
+This also reduces the need for mechanical temperature regulation.